nrwl/nx/README.md

 # Smart, Fast and Extensible Build System

-Nx is a next generation build system with first class monorepo support and powerful integrations.
+Nx is a next generation build system with first class monorepo support and powerful integrations!

 A few links to help you get started: